ceteri/exelixi/README.md

 <b>Exelixi</b> is a distributed framework for running [genetic algorithms] at scale.
 The framework is based on [Apache Mesos] and the code is mostly implemented in Python.

+Why build *yet another framework* for this purpose?
+[Apache Hadoop](http://hadoop.apache.org/) would be quite a poor fit, due to requirements for in-memory iteration.
+[Apache Spark](http://spark.incubator.apache.org/index.html) could fit the problem more closely, in terms of iterative tasks.
+However, task overhead can become high in proportion to tasks being performed ("small file problem"), plus there is a considerable amount of configuration required at scale.
+Server-side operations and coprocessors in [Apache Cassandra](http://cassandra.apache.org/) or [Apache HBase](http://hbase.apache.org/) might also provide a good fit for [GA] processing, but both of those also require lots of configuration.
+Moreover, many of the features for these more heavyweight frameworks are not needed.

-On the one hand, this project provides a tutorial for building distributed frameworks in [Apache Mesos].
+On the one hand, <b>Exelixi</b> provides the basis for a tutorial for building distributed frameworks in [Apache Mesos].
 On the other hand, it provides a general-purpose [GA] platform that emphasizes _scalability_ and _fault tolerance_, while leveraging the wealth of available Python analytics packages.